Force of Arms: Plot

-He wakes up morose, knowing that it wasn't that his attack could not have reached the guns in time that kept him from trying.
-Blaming himself for his friend's death, and guilty about thinking of his own survival instead, Pete sinks into a depression, unwilling to see anyone.
-A visit from Ellie brings him out of it.
-Pete tells her that he has been given a three-day leave before being sent back to a replacement depot, safely out of combat.
-They go to the countryside and get married.
+Pete awakens and blames himself for Blackford's death, feeling guilty about thinking only of his own survival, Pete sinks into a depression, unwilling to see anyone, but a visit from Ellie changes his mood.
+With a three-day leave before being returned to a replacement depot, safely out of combat, Pete takes Ellie to the countryside and get married.
 However, Pete's guilt compels him to rejoin his unit.
-Ellie knows she cannot stop him, but she will be there when he comes back.
-Months pass and she discovers she is pregnant, which means a discharge from the army and repatriation stateside.
-She resists.
+Ellie knows that she cannot stop him, but she will be there when he returns.
+Months pass and she discovers that she is pregnant, which means a discharge from the army and repatriation at home, but she resists.

-Pete is trapped while reconnoitering ahead of his men in some tough house-to-house action, unaware they have been ordered to retreat.
+Pete is trapped in tough house-to-house combat, unaware that his unit has been ordered to retreat.
 He is listed as missing and presumed dead.
-Unwilling to accept that uncertainty, Ellie scourers everywhere for him without success.
-When the Allies occupy Rome, she finally finds him there; he had been taken prisoner, but was freed when the Germans abandoned the city intact.
-His leg injury has flared up, but being reunited again, with safety and a family ahead, trumps all.
+Unwilling to accept that uncertainty, Ellie searches everywhere for him without success.
+When the Allies occupy Rome, she finally finds him there.
+He had been taken as a prisoner but was freed when the Germans abandoned the city intact.